 Executive Director

-In the last thirty-two years, Jill has provided management services to the public benefit sector, specializing in fund development and strategic planning.
+In the last thirty-four years, Jill has provided management services to the public benefit sector, specializing fund development, program management, administrative development, public relations and strategic planning.

 Jill Allen